rjean007/PreferenceRules-ASP/README.md

 - `input/attacks` contains the lp file representing the attack relation over the assertions.
 - `input/conflict_queries` contains the lp file with the conflict queries.
 - `input/data` contains the lp file with the data (enriched with the meta data).
 - `input/potential_answers` contains the potential answers to the queries considered.
+They can be computed by the program potential_answers.py.
 - `input/preference_rules` contains the lp file with the preference rules.
 - `output/conflicts` contains the minimal conflicts computed by conflict_minimization.py
 - `output/log` contains the logs for all of the pograms.